Our Future Path! A plan for a better world!

 On the other hand, it looks like the inhabitants of Easter Island did not go down without a fight.
 Archeologists have found evidence that they set aside areas where they tried to save some of their trees.
 However, it looks like their efforts came too late.

-Even so, the fault still comes back to rest on those who introduced this nonnative species to the island, and who cut down so many of their trees.
+Even so, the fault still comes back to rest on those who introduced this nonnative species to the island, and who cut down too many of their trees before trying to save them.

 Unlike the early inhabitants of Easter Island, we should be easily able to see the consequences of our increasing demand for resources.
 First, our resource usage is growing at an incredible rate, so we can see the changes within our own lifetimes.
 Second, we have written and photographic records of how things were in the past, so we can compare and analyze our usage.
 For the inhabitants of Easter Island, they were lucky that others could come to their rescue.
 With today’s globalization, if we use up our resources, we may not have anyone to come to our rescue.